ebron-tech/ebron-tech/exampleSite/content/contact.md

 id = "contact"
 +++

-# All the fuzz stuff
+# All the fuzzy stuff

 Contact Ebron.tech using the next form.